 Baby Food Allergies: The Top Medical Reason for Colic

 Of all the problems triggering persistent crying, baby food allergies and sensitivity rank right at the top.
-Food allergy symptoms in babies account for about 90% of colic caused by a medical issue (For most babies, colic is non-medical and can be helped with the 5 S's.)
+Diet-related colic and food allergy symptoms in babies account for about 90% of colic caused by a medical issue (For most babies, colic is non-medical and can be helped with the 5 S's.)

-Looking for Signs of Food Allergies in Babies
+Looking for Signs of Diet-Related Colic and Food Allergies in Babies

 Babies suffering from allergies usually fuss throughout the day (not just at night) and have loose stools, sometimes with streaks of bloody mucus.
 Unfortunately, no simple blood test has been found to diagnose these problems.
 Figuring out if your child has a food sensitivity requires you to play Sherlock Holmes and carefully collect clues.